shimonmagal/queue-over-sql/README.md

 TODO:
 Support hikary or maybe generic DataSources being passed Adjust to support other DBs rather than just h2 (should be really easy if anyone wants to adjust to other dbs)

+## How it works?
+For every queue is choose to create, there is a table formed.
+The table has 7 columns - id, messageBody, consumer_id, consumer_round, consume_time, publish_time, ttl

+id is just random and the messageBody is a string that is the task you wanted queue but just seralized into a string.
+When task is pubslished we give it its publish_time as now.

+When consume is invoked, it tries to fetch all the messages that either haven't been consumed or that timed out.
+Timed out couldn't mean either their consumer died (ttl) or that the consumer is alive but a long time has passed.